Annemarie Bolduc

 Here are my feathered pals, and what they've taught me since I joined the poultry world.

 Keeping backyard poultry is a great hobby that is essential in a permaculture-style garden.
 Looking after chickens can be a beneficial and rewarding experience but… (there is always a but) can sometimes be overwhelming when things like extreme weather, sickness, bad behaviour or predator attacks occur.
 There is so much to know about “chooks” (nickname for chickens in Australia).
-You really have to understand their nature, which helps to provide them with a suitable environment.
-They are prone to various diseases and parasites so constant observation, care and coop hygiene are very important.
-If you are new to this and wish to keep a chicken flock in your garden, I’d recommend finding introductory books, joining poultry social media pages, do your research.
-I don’t consider myself an expert at all, but since I became a backyard poultry enthusiast, I just keep learning constantly.
-Every new bird I introduced into the flock has thought me a lesson.
+You have to understand their nature, which helps to provide them with a suitable environment.
+They are prone to various diseases and parasites, so constant observation, care and coop hygiene are vital.
+If you are new to this and wish to keep a chicken flock in your garden, I’d recommend finding introductory books, joining poultry social media pages, and doing your research.
+I don’t consider myself an expert, but since I became a backyard poultry enthusiast, I just keep learning constantly.
+Every new bird I introduced into the flock has taught me a lesson.
 Fortunately, things always improve and get easier to manage with time.
-Our chooks are pretty spoiled in our backyard environment.
-They are fun to watch and surely make us laugh.
-On top of that, they fertilise the garden with their poop and do some good pest control by eating bugs.
-In return for all the feed and treats, we get some free-range eggs with delicious and deep yellow yolks!

 Our first Tumba backyard ladies • Photography © Bottle and Brush Studio 2018-19

-Years ago, when I was still in Montréal, my bestie Val was starting to raise chickens in her suburban backyard.
+Years ago, when I was still in Montréal, my bestie Val started raising chickens in her suburban backyard.
 She was one of the pioneers of the backyard gardeners of my generation of friends falling for poultry keeping and breeds.
 Later, when I moved to Australia to join my hubbie in a rural environment, I also got into gardening and chickens.
 We first started with any breed we could easily get, like Isa browns.
 I was more interested in charismatic and diverse varieties like Val was, but it was not easy to find colourful fluffs at first.
-I was suggested by locals to go check out a poultry auction.
+Locals suggested I go check out a poultry auction.
 We bid and won a pair of Australian Langshans and blue Silkie pullets.
-We still have Sheila, one of the Langshans (my hubbie’s favourite), she’s now our oldest hen and she still lays eggs from time to time.
-But the Silkies were returned as they were having health issues that I did not want to spread in my flock.
+We still have Sheila, one of the Langshans (my hubbie’s favourite), she’s now our oldest hen and still lays eggs occasionally.
+But the Silkies were returned as they had health issues that I did not want to spread in my flock.
 I wish I had done a better job of inspection on-site...
 The last time we went to check an auction, I was more experienced and aware of poultry diseases and could notice just by the look a fair amount of birds with infectious conditions... that shocked me.
 My advice now is, to find a good breeder, visit the farm, ask to inspect the birds and discuss some “return policy”.
-You will save time and money on the birds, and with the vet.
+You will save time and money on the birds and with the vet.

 In good company • Photography © Bottle and Brush Studio 2020